opencredo/test-automation-quickstart/README.md

 In order to utilise this project you need to have the following installed locally:

 * Maven 3
-* Firefox (used by default for UI tests, this can be changed in the code)
+* Firefox 42.0 or higher (used by default for UI tests, this can be changed in the code)
 * Java 1.7

 ##Usage